Pangsau Pass

 Pangsau Pass or Pan Saung Pass, 3727 ft (ပန်ဆေလမ်းကြောင်းာ) in altitude, lies on the crest of the Patkai Hills on the India–Myanmar border.
 The pass offers one of the easiest routes into Burma from the Assam plains.
 The pass lies on the famous Ledo Road (Stillwell Road) and named after the closest village on Myanmar's territory, Pangsau, which lies 2 km east of the pass.
 India's undisputed easternmost point Chaukan Pass - east of Vijaynagar in the Changlang district - lies northeast of Pangsau Pass.

 History

-Early era

-During the 13th century, it was the frequently used route by Ahoms, a Shan tribe, for their arrival and settlement in Assam in India.

 British raj era

 The British in the late 19th century looked at the pass as a possible railway route from India to Myitkyina in north Burma through the Hukawng Valley, all of which were part of the British Empire at the time, but no railway was built.
 In the 19th century, British railway builders had surveyed the Pangsau Pass, which is 1136 m high on the India-Burma border, on the Patkai crest, above Nampong, Arunachal Pradesh and Ledo, Tinsukia (part of Assam).
 They concluded that a track could be pushed through to Burma and down the Hukawng Valley.
 Although the proposal was dropped, the British prospected the Patkai Range for a road from Assam into northern Burma.
 British engineers had surveyed the route for a road for the first 80 mi.